5 Web Design Trends That Will Boost Your Conversions

 There is a wide variety of smartphone and tablet screen sizes.
 It pays to resize the fonts on your site to accommodate any device, without upsetting the UX for your site.

-This is a relatively low-effort design trend that doesn’t require much coding, thanks to media queries which adapts fonts to fit smaller screens.
+This is a relatively low-effort design trend that doesn’t require much coding, thanks to media queries that adapt fonts to fit smaller screens.

 Alas, resizing fonts may only take you so far and your site may require some additional adjustments.
 Let’s continue…